 With the national unemployment rate dipping to 3.5% and mortgage rates low (3.75% national average per FNMA), this could prove an optimal time to jump into the real estate market for the long term if you have confidence in your financial situation.
 The market is stagnant, with pockets of strength below $1 million and close to zero demand for properties above $10 million.

 For all of New York City, the median $626,500 sales price was about 74% of the $845,000 median list price in September.
 One forecast from Zillow states the city’s home prices will fall 1% over the next year (September 2019 through August 2020).

 Individual real estate experts consider below a 90% sales/list ratio favorable to buyers, while anything above 100% indicates a seller’s market.

-t This means buyers should not fear to make a lower offer.
+t This means buyers should not fear making a lower offer.
 Of course, you need to back it up with recent sales data.
 Depending on the situation (e.g., how long the seller has the property listed), you may offer 20% below the list price.
 Remember, it is different for co-ops.
 You not only have to get the seller’s approval, but the board must also sign off on the deal.
 A co-op board may prove hesitant in approving a lowball offer since it hurts the comparable building sales and potentially their own unit’s value.

 Buyer closing cost estimates range from 2%-5% of your purchase price.
 These items include transfer taxes, attorney fees, title insurance, and various bank fees.
-During a housing slowdown, it is tempting to ask the seller to contribute part of these costs.
+It is tempting to ask the seller to contribute part of these costs during a housing slowdown.

-There are restrictions, depending on the type of loan that you should know, however.
-For an FHA loan, sellers can only contribute up to 6% of the purchase price, and it is limited to 4% for VA loans.
+However, there are restrictions, depending on the type of loan you should know.
+For an FHA loan, sellers can only contribute up to 6% of the purchase price, which is limited to 4% for VA loans.
 There are limitations as to what the seller can pay for, too.